 Simply wanting to have the cash in hand is no reason to get a structured settlement payout.

 Yes, the role of the judge is to help protect the seller, ensuring that the person has a valid reason to sell and is not being taken unfair advantage of.
 However, just because a judge approves your sale does not mean that it is the best thing for you to do.
 Judges have been known to approve sales that were at too high a rate or otherwise a bad choice.
-Do your research, make your own decisions, and just let the judge be the rubber stamp.
+Do your research and make your own decisions.

 Some structured settlement purchasing companies will try to tell you that you can only sell all of your payments at one time, that it is all or nothing.
 Or, they may simply fail to suggest that you sell only part of your payments.
 A client recently told us that he contacted six structured settlement purchasing companies, asking their advice on his potential sale.
 Only two of the companies suggested that he sell only part of his payments; the others didn’t mention that he had this option in his initial contact with them.